Cinderella (franchise)

 Cinderella is a Disney franchise that commenced in 1950 with the theatrical release of the 1950 film Cinderella.
-The series' protagonist is Cinderella, who was based on the character of the same name from the Cinderella fairy tale.
-The Disney film's character was originally voiced by American singer and actress Ilene Woods.
+The franchise's protagonist is the titular character Cinderella, who was based on the character of the same name from the Cinderella fairy tale.

 Overview

 MCNG Marketing wrote "Cinderella alone is a brand that is easily worth hundreds of million of "bippity boppity" dollars."
 The blog Fragments said "Cinderella seems to be the main princess in the Disney Princess franchise–there are 108 items for Cinderella on DisneyStore.com ...
 Cinderella is the alpha-princess of the Disney Princess franchise, which seems a bit odd since she is from the second-oldest film that is included in the franchise."

 The paper Saving Cinderella: From Disney to Cyborg Princess examines why Cinderella is such an enduring franchise:

-Animated films
+Animated feature films

 Cinderella (1950)

 Cinderella is a 1950 American animated romantic musical fantasy film produced by Walt Disney and released by RKO Radio Pictures.
-Based on the fairy tale Cendrillon by Charles Perrault, it is the 12th Disney animated feature film, and was released on February 15, 1950.
-Directing credits go to Clyde Geronimi, Hamilton Luske and Wilfred Jackson.
-Songs were written by Mack David, Jerry Livingston, and Al Hoffman.
-Songs in the film include "A Dream Is a Wish Your Heart Makes", "Bibbidi-Bobbidi-Boo", "So This Is Love", "The Work Song" and "Sing, Sweet Nightingale".
+Based on the fairy tale Cendrillon by Charles Perrault, it was released on February 15, 1950.
+The film was directed by Clyde Geronimi, Hamilton Luske and Wilfred Jackson.
+The songs were written by Mack David, Jerry Livingston, and Al Hoffman; they include "A Dream Is a Wish Your Heart Makes", "Bibbidi-Bobbidi-Boo", "So This Is Love", "The Work Song" and "Sing, Sweet Nightingale".
 In 2018, Cinderella was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 With a wicked stepmother and two jealous stepsisters who keep her enslaved and in rags, Cinderella stands no chance of attending the royal ball.
 When her fairy godmother appears and magically transforms her reality into a dream come true, Cinderella enchants the handsome Prince Charming at the ball, but must face the wrath of her enraged stepmother and sisters when the spell wears off at midnight.